sylvaticus/BetaML.jl/docs/src/Api_v2_user.md

 ### Model constructor

-The first step is to build the model constructor by passing (using keyword arguments) the agorithm hyperparameters and various options (debug levels, random number generators, ...)
+The first step is to build the model constructor by passing (using keyword arguments) the agorithm hyperparameters and various options (cache results flag, debug levels, random number generators, ...)

 ```